-Designed last year by Studio Pepe, the Fiat Lounge in Milan was the sort of a fresh, open air space we'd like to emulate in our own backyard.
+Designed by Studio Pepe, the Fiat Lounge in Milan is the sort of a fresh, open air space we’d like to emulate in our own backyard.
 So we asked the designers to help us source the look:

 Above: Long, thin communal tables, flanked with summery citrus cafe chairs, encourage both intimate and expansive gatherings.

 Above: Fermob’s Luxembourg cafe chairs in grass green, verbena, and nutmeg, added a dash of vibrant citrus and cool spice to this summer hangout.
 Set of 2 is available at Horne; $652.

 Above: It is relatively easy to make long, custom tables similar to those at Fiat Lounge, using boards from your local lumber yard with Ikea Lerberg trestle legs; $10 each.
 (See our complete how-to here.)
 Or for a shorter table, you simply buy Ikea’s 61″ Gerton table top, made from solid beech wood; $80.

 Above: Konstantin Grcic’s Chair One in white provided a more architectural accent among the tables.
 Available at Hermann Miller as a set of two; $946.

 Above: Playful malemine vessels like this Piccardie Pitcher and Cup from Rice dotted the tables.
 Cups in assorted colors are available at Huset; $7.50.
 The pitcher is available at Takatomo.de; it’s 17â‚¬.